One major, endless research opportunities

 The Rawlings Scholars program supports up to 200 undergraduates each year from across academic disciplines and colleges to work with faculty mentors to design, plan, and carry out individualized research projects.
 Students who are selected as scholars receive a research support account ($8,000 for students admitted as freshmen; $5,000 for those admitted as juniors), along with an annual need-based loan replacement of up to $4,000.

-Teresa Danso-Danquah, ILR '15 and a Hunter R. Rawlings III Cornell Presidential Research Scholar, is currently collaborating with the Employment and Disability Institute on a New York State needs assessment of siblings of people with disabilities.
+Teresa Danso-Danquah, ILR '15 and a Hunter R. Rawlings III Cornell Presidential Research Scholar, is currently collaborating with the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability on a New York State needs assessment of siblings of people with disabilities.
 She enjoys engaging in research because it allows her to be part of an inquisitive process, but also because it can be seen as a means to an end.
 "The best part of doing research," Danso-Danquah says, "is that you get to explore areas you're passionate about while learning how to make effective changes."